Sadeedpv/codeExplainer/README.md

 Feel free to contribute to the Project.
 Even if it's just raising an issue or fixing a typo, it would matter a lot 💘

-I hope you find this extension useful!
+I hope you found this extension useful!